hzoo/contributors-on-github/README.md

 Now try it out!

-You can also click on the Options to set your token and repos if you need to!
+You can also click on the Options to set your `access_token` if you need to!

 Used https://github.com/GoogleChrome/chrome-app-samples/tree/master/samples/github-auth, https://github.com/ekonstantinidis/gitify, https://github.com/sindresorhus/notifier-for-github-chrome for reference.